Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Version history

 DocuWare’s version control tool automatically saves edits made to documents as new versions.
-Through the versioning feature, users can access the full history of a document and refer to previous versions.
+This gives teams a reliable audit trail — users can review the full edit history of any document and restore earlier versions when needed, which is especially useful for compliance-sensitive industries.

 Pricing